 Analog to Digital Converter

-Some products do support Analog to Digital Conversion on some of the IO terminals.
-A list of analog input pins that supports analog function in this product is listed elsewhere in this document.
+4 Channel Programmable Relay Module does support Analog to Digital Conversion on some of the IO terminals.
+A list of analog input pins that supports analog function in this product is listed in Analog Input in this document.
 There is no special command is required to execute to switch between analog and digital mode.
-The input voltage range of the ADC is 0 – VDD (this product uses 5V power supply, so the range will be 0 – 5V).
+The input voltage range of the ADC is 0 – VDD (this product uses a 5V power supply, so the range will be 0 – 5V).
 The result will be returned as a number starting at zero and ending at 1023.
 Zero indicates zero volts at the ADC input and 1023 indicates VDD (5V for this product) at ADC input.

 Using DIGITAL I/Os with Switches

 It is possible to read the position of a switch that is connected to a DIGITAL IO.
-A SPST or SPDT switch is recommended to use with DIGITAL IOs.
+An SPST or SPDT switch is recommended to use with DIGITAL IOs.
 Push switches do maintain the contacts closed only for a very short time so using them is discouraged.
 The fundamental idea of using a switch with DIGITAL IO is to have the switch cause a voltage level change at the DIGITAL IO pin when pressed.
-Usually this is achieved by using an external pull-up resistor along with the switch.
-The pull up resistor is connected between the DIGITAL IO and VDD and the switch is connected between the DIGITAL IO and ground.
-When the switch is not pressed, the pull-up resistor will cause the DIGITAL IO to stay at VDD voltage level.
-When the switch is pressed, the DIGITAL IO is short circuited to ground and stays at zero voltage.
-This change in voltage and thus the position of the switch can be read using “DIGITAL IO read” command.
+Usually, this is achieved by using an external pull-up resistor along with the switch.
+The pull-up resistor is connected between the DIGITAL IO and VDD and the switch is connected between the DIGITAL IO and ground.
+When the switch is not pressed, the pull-up resistor will cause the DIGITAL IO to stay at the VDD voltage level.
+When the switch is pressed, the DIGITAL IO is short-circuited to ground and stays at zero voltage.
+This change in voltage and thus the position of the switch can be read using the “DIGITAL IO read” command.
 Please see the recommended connection diagram below.

 Using Relay Modules with Inductive Loads